HCMID/scholia-transmission/docs/index.md

 ## Models and Results

-1,400 Scholia plotted against 10 distinct features (8 topic model clusters, chronology, and length).
+1,400 scholia plotted against 10 distinct features (8 topic model clusters, chronology, and length).

 ![](https://github.com/HCMID/scholia-transmission/blob/main/images/clusters-7.26.png?raw=true)

+The colors represent 8 computer generated clusters based on how the scholia align with the 10 features.
+This 10 dimensional space is rendered in three dimensions for easier readability.

 [Link to GitHub Repository hosting our data and analytical notebooks](https://github.com/HCMID/scholia-transmission#readme)